 The light energy from the laser penetrates deep into tissues beneath your skin to reach the source of your pain.
 Many of our patients report improved quality of life after starting a handful of treatments of laser light therapy.
 Lasers not only help you manage pain, but have been shown to improve nerve function.
 This means that after several rounds of high dose laser therapy, you may experience less pain and numbness.

 Laser therapy has been approved by the FDA since 2003, which makes it perfectly safe to use on patients with neuropathy.
 Lasers work on the cellular level to reduce inflammation and increase blood flow in the affected area.
 Cells need energy and nutrients to heal damaged nerves, which is why laser treatment is such an effective and non-invasive solution.
-To learn more about laser therapy for neuropathy, we recommend contacting Pain Free Life Centers of Michigan near you.
+To learn more about laser therapy for neuropathy, we recommend contacting Pain Free Life Centers near you.